ScaledMarkets/dabl/README.md

 that with DABL.
-However, dependencies within a project are another matter: some (e.g. `gradle`) implement a dependency model in which one defines dependencies between tasks; but what is actually needed is a model in which a task depends on *artifacts* - not tasks.
-The task dependency approach makes it difficult to avoid executing every task every time you run the build. `make` has an artifact oriented model, but `make`'s model is insufficient for today's complex package hierarchies and today's repositories.
+However, dependencies within a project are another matter: some (e.g. `gradle`) implement a dependency model in which one defines dependencies between tasks; but what is actually needed is a model in which *artifacts* depend on a task, and also tasks can depend on other artifacts (the task's inputs).
+The direct task-to-task dependency approach makes it difficult to avoid executing every task every time you run the build. `make` has an artifact oriented model, but `make`'s model is insufficient for today's complex package hierarchies and today's repositories.

 Maven is interesting because while it models project level dependencies well, it tends to be complicated to use if one is doing anything out of the ordinary.
-This is partyly because maven has a very complex execution model - the "maven lifecycle" - and so one has to consider which "phase" a task ("goal") should execute it.
+This is partly because maven has a very complex execution model - the "maven lifecycle" - and so one has to consider which "phase" a task ("goal") should execute it.
 If one searches online for maven troubles, a very common one is "my maven task should execute, but it doesn't".